grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Well, it would be no fucking problem," said Chips, "but one of the forward fucking bilge pumps has broke the fuck down.
 And the second forward pump isn't fucking keeping up.
 We're fucking flooding again."

-Captain Percy suddenly remembered the bilge pump at the depot that she had neglected to return to purchase.
-She looked down at her bowl and scraped a together a spoonful of what remained.

 "Can we fix the broken bilge pump?"
 Hemi asked.

 "No fuckin' way.
 It's one of the fuckin' originals that came with the fucking boat --- decades old.
-The brushes are fucking shot."
+The brushes on the pump motor are fucking shot."

+Captain Percy suddenly remembered the pump motor in the depot hardware shop that she had neglected to purchase.
+She looked down at her bowl and scraped a together a spoonful of what remained.

 "Ah.
 Well..."
 Hemi turned heftily to look at Owen, "Owen, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."